aFigz/test545/README.md

 This is a new sentence

-I made this change in RStudio
+I made this change in RStudio, x2